mariochavez/llm_server/README.md

 To configure a model, use a unique helpful name, ex: open-llama-7b.
 Then add three parameters:
 - `model`: This is the name the file for that model.
+- `suffix`: String that suffix prompt.
+- `reverse_prompt`: This halt generation at PROMPT, return control in interactive mode.
 - `parameters`: These are the parameters that are passed to `llama.cpp` process to load and run your model.
 It is important that model is executed as interactive to take advantage of being in memory all the time.
 See `llama.cpp` documentation to learn what other parameters to pass to the process.
 - `timeout`: This tells the server how much time in seconds to wait for the model to produce a response before it assumes that model did’t respond.